'Meet My Hamilton': An intergenerational social program

 This program is open to any undergraduate or graduate student currently enrolled at McMaster University.
 This program may be of particular appeal to students who are interested in community engagement, volunteering and leadership, healthy aging and working with older adults.
 However, even if your area of focus doesn’t include any of the above, ‘Meet My Hamilton’ offers a unique opportunity for any student looking to meet new people in the Hamilton community.

-The fall session of the program will begin the second week of September (Sept.
+Fall programming sessions will be held from 4:30 to 5:30 PM on Monday and Wednesday.
+Sessions will begin the second week of September (Sept.
 13-17) and will take place every other week, from September to December.
 Participants are welcome to continue with the program in the winter semester as well.
-Program dates and times will be announced in the middle of August.
 While we expect most people will want to chat for around 45 minutes to an hour, online programming allows everyone the flexibility to chat a little longer as well!

 Meet My Hamilton’ will be offered through Zoom where students and community members will have the option to participate through video or phone.